natbat/nudibranchs-by-season/README.md

 I hope by [playing with these examples](https://beta.observablehq.com/d/7f2b9a8c670e44e6) you have an idea of how powerful it can be to prototype using [Observable Notebooks](https://beta.observablehq.com/) and how you can use the incredible crowdsourced community data and APIs from iNaturalist to augment your naturalist skills and impress your friends with your new 'knowledge of nature' superpower.

-Lastly I strongly encourage you to get outside on a low tide to explore your local rocky intertidal habitat and all the amazing critters that live there.
+Lastly I strongly encourage you to get outside on a low tide to explore your local rocky intertidal habitat, and all the amazing critters that live there.

 Here is a [great introduction video to tidepooling / rockpooling](https://youtu.be/LQF1Fw0qK8s), by Rebecca Johnson and Alison Young from the California Academy of Sciences.